API Reference (v0.4.21)

 Define handlers for HTTP requests.

-The handler and middleware functions will have access to all variables described in the request handlers scope section.
+The handler functions will have access to all variables described in the request handlers scope section.
+The middleware functions can also get access to those variables, but for performance reasons this is not enabled by default, use @wrap to give them access.

 If a handler returns a string, res.send(string) will be called automatically.